Life & Meaning

 Certain truths have the potential to have a powerful—even transformative—effect on who we are.
-In one way or another, to be aware of them is to have one's thinking reshaped by them.
+In one way or another, to become aware of them is to have one's thinking reshaped by them.
 As routinely truth-seeking creatures, our identities are marked by the truths we encounter along the way.

-Is it possible that the meaning of life is tied in with that?
-Consider the following idea:
+Is it possible that the meaning of life could be tied in with that?
+I believe so.
+Consider the following proposal:

-The spiritual meaning of life is connected with insight, understanding, and choice.
-We live so that we might expand our understanding of spiritually important truths, and through that, develop who we are.
+The spiritual meaning of life is connected with insight and understanding.
+We live so that we might expand our understanding of spiritually important truths, and through that increased understanding, develop who we are.

 On this account, life is a way for us to “see” so as to know.
 It is a path to the truth, where the truths understood are ones that are relevant to us as conscious and eternal beings.